jaredboice/daniel-san/README.md

 ## Exclusions

-Exclusions will skip an event trigger entirely. _(For Standard Events making use of the modulus/cycle operators, exclusion hits will still cycle the modulus)_
+Exclusions will skip an event trigger entirely.
+_(When making use of the modulus/cycle operators on STANDARD_EVENTS, exclusion hits will still cycle the modulus)_

 ```javascript